 This check for sequences that occur more frequently than expected in your data.
 It also checks any sequences it finds against a small database of known sequences.
 In this case it has found that a small number of reads 4000 out of 600000 appear to contain a sequence used in the preparation for the library.
-(Don't worry that the percent of 0.639 seems incorrect - a subset of reads are analysed to conserve memory).
-A typical cause is that the original DNA was shorter than the length of the read - so the sequencing overruns the actual DNA and runs into the adaptors used to bind it to the flowcell.
+A typical cause is that the original DNA was shorter than the length of the read - so the sequencing overruns the actual DNA and runs in to the adaptors used to bind it to the flowcell.